Create beautiful marbled paper art collages inspired by Australian artist Kate Shaw in this post by Danielle Falk of Little Ginger Studio.

 - Paint the background

-- Cut & arrange the shapes
+- Cut and arrange the shapes

 Carefully draw mountain shapes onto the back of some bright or dark colored marbled or painted paper and cut them out.

 Find some slightly lighter paper and use your shapes to trace a MIRROR IMAGE of the first shapes.
 Then cut these out.
+These second shapes will be the reflections in the water.
+Arrange them along a horizon line on your background.

 Continue cutting and adding landforms and their corresponding reflections until you have a pleasing composition.
-Don’t forget to add a perfectly round moon or two to make it look really Scifi!
+Don’t forget to add a perfectly round moon or two to make it look really Sci-fi!

 Tip: Choose papers that are opposite in color to your back ground so that they POP.
-For example, if your background is mostly blue & cool colors, choose oranges & pinks for your landforms.
+For example, if your background is mostly blue and other cool colors, choose oranges and pinks for your landforms.
 Similarly, try to separate like colors when arranging your collage pieces.
-It may take a while to find an arrangement that looks attractive – this is the hard part!
+It may take a while to find an arrangement that looks attractive – this is the hard part! - Glue your collage into place

 Carefully organize your composition along the horizon line.